By Alexandra Sotherton

 A generation of rule followers

-Mothers appear to be speaking more about official guidelines and playing by the rules.
+Through social data research, mothers appear to be speaking more about official guidelines and playing by the rules.
 They are also far more likely to discuss exemptions from the rules, with the term ‘exempt’ being nearly 24x more prevalent in the Mumsnet sample.

 Expressing discontent towards rule breakers